How to schedule your staff

 The ease and accuracy of scheduling your staff will largely depend on the tools you use.
 Traditional manual methods, like pen and paper, can create frustration, especially as your team grows.
 Can you imagine how difficult it would be to schedule employees in a restaurant with all of the different functions, including front and back of house cleaning on a piece of paper?

 Some business owners may regard using Excel spreadsheets as a step-up from pen and paper.
 They would be right in some ways.
 But then again, think about how complicated arranging shifts would be if you were in healthcare and had to use a spreadsheet to schedule nurses’ shifts.
 Firstly, you would need to learn complex formulas and, secondly, you would face challenges when making amendments and notifying nurses of changes.

-Technology has progressed significantly and you should use this to your advantage by choosing a cloud-based workforce management solution like Deputy.
+Technology has progressed significantly and you should use this to your advantage by choosing cloud-based workforce management software like Deputy.
 With Deputy, learning how to schedule staff in any industry is simple.
 That is why it’s a trusted resource for multiple industries including:

 Deputy provides all the functionality required to schedule your staff and to help you save on labor costs because you’re able to fully cost your shift before publishing.
 Features like Auto-Scheduling enable you to speed-up the scheduling process.
 It’s likely that you’re already using other cloud-based tools to run your business, so Deputy integrates with some of the most well-known apps to provide you with a seamless experience.

 With Deputy, learning how to schedule staff and volunteers doesn’t have to be time-consuming or complicated.
 Try Deputy for free and see how Deputy intuitively works with your business to schedule your staff or volunteers.